New Bike Registration Through RTO & VAHAN Portal

 • Address proof like a utility bill, or ID proof with the address on it

-• A temporary registration certificate is provided by the RTO until you get the permanent registration certificate
+• Temporary Registration Certificate provided by the RTO until you get the permanent registration certificate

 • Form 34 is required if you have purchased the vehicle from a bank loan.
 It contains the hypothecation details of the bike